-• A planned programme of formal online safety training will be made available to staff.
+• A planned programme of formal online safety training will be made available to all staff.
 This will be regularly updated and reinforced.
 An audit of the online safety training needs of all staff will be carried out regularly.

-- All new staff should receive online safety training (EduCare- Online Safety for International Schools) as part of their induction programme, ensuring that they fully understand the school Online Safety Policy and Acceptable Use Agreements. - This Online Safety Policy and its updates will be presented to and discussed by staff in staff / team meetings / INSET days. - The Online Safety Officer / Lead (or other nominated person) will provide advice / guidance / training to individuals as required.
+- All new staff should receive online safety training (eg. EduCare- Online Safety for International Schools) as part of their induction programme, ensuring that they fully understand the school Online Safety Policy and Acceptable Use Agreements. - The Head of Operations will liaise with the DSL and any Contractors managers regarding awareness presentations on child safety and safeguarding at Oryx International School - This Online Safety Policy and its updates will be presented to and discussed by staff in staff / team meetings / INSET days. - The Online Safety Officer / Lead (or other nominated person) will provide advice / guidance / training to individuals as required.